 In London, AIM-listed Serviced Office Group acquired Avanta Managed Offices, resulting in 37 properties as part of ‘Avanta Serviced Office Group’.
 In the same year John Arenas launched Serendipity Labs, a coworking franchise model, and Industrious was launched by Jamie Hodari and Justin Stewart.
+In 2015, Avanta Serviced Office Group was acquired by Regus (now IWG plc).

-Regus acquired Avanta Serviced Office Group.
-In the same year, Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
+Regus made a significant move in the coworking sector by acquiring Spaces, a workspace operator founded in The Netherlands that’s now expanding across Europe, North America and Asia Pacific.
 2015 also saw the launch of Chinese coworking brand UrWork.

 i2 Office took over Landmark Offices, later re-branding to Landmark in 2018, and Regus acquired Basepoint, while additional funding from Japan’s SoftBank Group took WeWork to $20billion valuation.
 Chinese coworking brand UrWork merged with NewSpace and later partnered with Serendipity Labs to take on the global market.
 Also in 2017, the commercial property industry broke ground in flexible workspace: Savills launched Workthere, Blackstone bought a majority stake in The Office Group, and British Land set up Storey.